Sinj: Ottoman and Venetian era

-In 1513 Sinj was conquered by the Ottoman army.
-It eventually lost its importance and became a small settlement on the road connecting Bosnia to the Adriatic Sea.
+The Cetina County was gradually conquered during the Ottoman incursions from 1483 to 1524, when it ceased to exist.
+In 1513, Sinj was conquered, and eventually lost its importance, becoming a small settlement on the road connecting Bosnia to the Adriatic Sea.
 Part of the Croatian population fled, part remained, and the smallest part converted to Islam.
 At the time, the fortress and its suburb had about a hundred houses and about a thousand inhabitants.